Leadership Development for Conservation Practitioners

 During the course you will learn about and reflect upon the following skills:

 By the end of the course you will be able to:

-- Employ practical methods to enhance your management, motivation and communication skills when working with both teams and individuals
+- Employ practical methods to enhance your team leadership, motivation and communication skills when working with a range of stakeholders and associates in conservation.

 How much will it cost?

 The start date for this course is 10th October.

 Download the leaflet to find out more.

 To book a place, please complete the application form and email to firstname.lastname@example.org